 Step 2.
 Cut the Legs

 A standard workbench is around 30 in. high.
-I’m a little taller than most, so I went with 36 in. legs for comfortable harvesting without bending over.
+I’m a little taller than most, so I went with 36 in. legs for comfortable cutting without bending over.

 Step 3.
 Install the Bottom